-The Center of Excellence in Sickle Cell Disease, directed by Martin Steinberg, M.D., supports the highest quality of patient care in an attempt to make Boston Medical Center (BMC) the treatment facility of choice for Boston-area patients with sickle cell disease.
+The Center of Excellence in Sickle Cell Disease, directed by Elizabeth Klings, M.D., supports the highest quality of patient care with the goal of making Boston Medical Center (BMC) the treatment facility of choice for Boston-area patients with sickle cell disease.
 The Center also promotes interactive basic and clinical research and patient and professional educational activities.

 Components of the Center of Excellence in Sickle Cell Disease